MediciHouse07/Learning_Records/economic_money_banking.md

 - holding notes or holding earning asset
 -
 # Lecture Week6

 ## Lec 1

+# 1-1 1/7

+2023/08/08

+- borrow long term, lend short term
+- banks were forbid to pay interest on deposit account
+- RegQ, 1969

+# 1-2 2/7

+2023/08/08

+- revisit, treynor model
+- make a market without moving the price
+- how is it possible, how is it profitable
+- let's back up

+# 1-3 3/7

+0000<->0500

+2023/08/08

+- matched book dealer, speculative dealer

 ### 1-4
 2022/03/28:② treynor's model, quoting on yield instead of price will flip the bid ask/offer spread, if you quote on yield, bid is higher than ask. think in this way, if you quote on price, you would "bid" on lower price, offer/ask a higher price to earn money, this is like a recipical relation